Energinet-DataHub/geh-core/source/TestCommon/documents/development.md

 > Information that is relevant for multiple NuGet package bundles should be written in the general [development.md](../../../documents/development.md).

+## Workflows

+The `testcommon-bundle-publish.yml` handles test, build, pack and publish of the bundle.

+If any of the packages in the bundle has changes, both currently must be updated with regards to version.

+Before publishing anything an action verifies that there is no released version existing with the current version number.
+This is to help detect if we forgot to update the version number in packages.

+If the workflow is triggered:
+* Manually (`workflow_dispatch`, a prerelease version of the packages are published.
+* By `pull_request`, then the packages are not published.
+* By `push` to main, the a release version of the packages are published.

 ## Setup local environment

 First, we must ensure we have followed any general setup of the developer environment for the Energinet DataHub.